-Peter keeps our building and our systems running smoothly—and he is the first person we turn to for everything from questions about equipment to questions about program budgets.
-He has a range of key responsibilities, from technology to accounting to managing our front line staff, making him a top all-around contributor and a proficient multitasker.
+Peter keeps our building and our systems running smoothly and he is the first person we turn to for everything from questions about equipment managing our program budgets.
+He has a range of key responsibilities, including internal technology support, building management, accounting, staff support, and managing our front line staff.

 Peter moved to the DC area from Slovakia and has an MBA in management from Comenius University.
 He spends his free time with his family and enjoys playing soccer and being active outdoors.